 This addition to the GPA is only relevant when calculating a weighted GPA.
 An unweighted GPA is still calculated out of 4 points and is indicated on the transcript next to the weighted GPA.

-For a GPA of 5.00, AP above refers to Advanced Placement college-level classes, run by the CollegeBoard, that can be taken while in high school.
-Not to be confused with Advanced Programme as in the AP Maths, English or Science that your IEB/ CAPS school might be offering (these are still only worth 4.00).
+For a GPA of 5.0, students will need to take AP classes.
+AP refers to Advanced Placement college-level classes, run by the CollegeBoard, that can be taken while in high school.
+These should not be confused with Advanced Programme classes as in the AP Maths, English, or Science that your IEB or CAPS school might be offering (these are still only worth 4.0).

-That means that unless you are taking AP, IB, or sometimes full A-Level courses, this is not relevant to you if you are at an IEB or CAPS school.
+That means that unless you are taking AP, IB, or sometimes full A-Level courses, a GPA of higher than 4.0 is not possible if you are at an IEB or CAPS school.

 Competing for acceptance at universities whose average GPA is above 4.00?